-The Third call for proposals of the Danube Transnational Programme will be open soon!
-Download here our 3rd call leaflet!
+The Third call for proposals of the Danube Transnational Programme was open since Monday 28th January until Friday 8th March at 14:00 h.

-Interested potential applicants are strongly advised to carefully read all the documents included in the Applicants Pack below.
+Interested potential applicants were strongly advised to carefully read all the documents included in the Applicants Pack below.

-Thematic seminars addressing the topics open for the Third call are being organised in the coming weeks.
+Thematic seminars addressing the topics open for the Third call were organised in December 2018 and January 2019.
 More information is found here.

-The third call for proposals will be open to the Specific Objectives 2.2, 2.3, 2.4, 3.2 and 4.1 and restricted to some topics for the other SOs according to this table.
+The third call for proposals was open to the Specific Objectives 2.2, 2.3, 2.4, 3.2 and 4.1 and restricted to some topics for the other SOs according to this table.